Fried, Flowers, Freeman power Braves past ChiSox 10-7

+ATLANTA (AP) — Max Fried is finding it easier this season to command his fastball now that he has opponents worried about his slider.

+“It was big,” he said.
+“I thought my fastball command was really good, too, for most of the night.
+Just being able to locate to both sides, up and down, was working really well with (the catcher) tonight.
+I got in a nice rhythm.”

-ATLANTA (AP) — Max Fried pitched six-plus innings and won his sixth straight decision, Tyler Flowers hit a three-run homer and the surging Atlanta Braves beat the Chicago White Sox 10-7 on Friday night.
+Fried pitched six-plus innings and won his sixth straight decision, Tyler Flowers hit a three-run homer and the surging Atlanta Braves beat the Chicago White Sox 10-7 on Friday night.

 Freddie Freeman drove in two runs and Ozzie Albies went 4 for 5 to help the NL East-leading Braves, who have won 10 of 12 to stay 5½ games up in the division.

 Fried (15-4) faced the minimum before Eloy Jiménez reached with one out in the fifth on a slow-rolling single down the line at third.
-The 25-year-old lefty allowed five hits and four runs and matched a career high with 11 strikeouts.
+The 25-year-old lefty allowed five hits and four runs — three earned — and matched a career high with 11 strikeouts.
 He is tied with Washington’s Stephen Strasburg for the NL lead in wins.

+“I think it’s just trying to simplify things and not overthink,” Fried said.
+“Sometimes when you’re out there alone you can overthink situations, maybe manifest something that isn’t there.
+Trying to simplify everything and get it back down to its simplest form, execute pitches and not try to complicate it.”

 The Braves led 4-0 in the second.
 Josh Donaldson got it going with a walk and used a headfirst slide to score from second on Dansby Swanson’s single.
 Flowers’ 10th homer landed in the first few rows of the left-field seats.